VikParuchuri/vikparuchuri.com/source/_posts/2013-07-18-analyzing-audio-to-figure-out-which-simpsons-character-is-speaking.markdown

 We want to do two main things:
 * Correlate the lines in the subtitles to the lines in the videos
-* Find a way to get things that we can use to predict with out of the videos
+* Make the video into a format that can be used for predictions

 The first thing is relatively easy.
 This line `00:17:32,523 --> 00:17:35,651` is timing information, that tells us that Barney is pretending to be Krusty from 17 minutes and 32 seconds into the episode until 17 minutes and 35 seconds into the video.
-We can parse the subtitles to get the whole line, when the line started in seconds, and when the line ended in seconds.
+We can parse the subtitle file to get the whole line, when the line started in seconds, and when the line ended in seconds, for each of the lines in an episode.

-Now, we just have the easy task of getting the audio out of the video and making the computer understand it.
+Now, we just have the easy task of getting the audio out of the video and making and algorithm understand it.
 Right?

 Working with audio
 ----------------------------------------------------------